mongodb/docs-app-services/source/includes/appschema-values.rst

    * - | ``id``
        | String
-     - A string that uniquely identifies the value. {+service-short+} automatically generates a unique ID for a value when you create it.
+     - A string that uniquely identifies the value.
+Atlas App Services automatically generates a unique ID for a value when you create it.

    * - | ``name``